eyedz9/ad-legends-collaborator/legal-estate-planning.md

-# Securing Your Legacy: A Human Guide to Legal and Estate Planning
+# Planning Your Legacy: A Guide to Legal and Estate Matters

-[Complete narrative content about legal planning...]
+[Full narrative content about legal planning and estate management...]